-Start-up costs can include costs for the following items.
+Start-up costs include costs for the following items.

-- A survey of potential markets. - An analysis of available facilities, labor, supplies, etc.

-- Advertisements for the opening of the business. - Salaries and wages for employees who are being trained, and their instructors. - Travel and other necessary costs for securing prospective distributors, suppliers, or customers. - Salaries and fees for executives and consultants, or for other professional services.
+- · A survey of potential markets. - An analysis of available facilities, labor, supplies, etc. - Advertisements for the opening of the business - Salaries and wages for employees who are being trained, and their instructors. - Travel and other necessary costs for securing prospective distributors, suppliers, or customers. - Salaries and fees for executives and consultants, or for other professional services.

-Start-up costs do not include deductible interest, taxes, or research and experimental costs.
+Nonqualifying costs.
+Start-up costs do not include costs for the following items.